Appearance

 This requires:

-First, create a variable set for immune checkpoint genes.
+First, create a signature for immune checkpoint genes.

 Define the Gene Set